Do I need a permit or reservation to visit Mount Rainier?

 To visit Mount Rainier National Park, you may need a permit or reservation, in addition to paying the park entrance fee, depending on your activity.
 To determine what you need ask yourself the questions below:

-• If you want to backcountry camp in the wilderness, you will need a wilderness permit.
-It is strongly recommended to request a wilderness permit reservation during the summer.
+If you want to backcountry camp in the wilderness, you need a wilderness permit.
+Some walk-up permits are available, although reservations are strongly encouraged during peak summer season.

-• Only official concessions or companies with Commercial Use Authorizations (CUA) are permitted to operate within the park (with the exception of vehicle tours, which pay the commercial tour fee).
-Check to make sure your activity provider is a current CUA holder.
+Only official concessions or companies with Commercial Use Authorizations (CUA) are permitted to operate within the park (with the exception of vehicle tours, which pay the commercial tour fee).
+Check to ensure your activity provider is a current CUA holder.

-• A CUA is required if you provide any goods, activities, services, agreements, or other function for members, clients, or the public that:
+A CUA is required if you provide goods, activities, services, agreements, or other function for members, clients, or the public which:

 Special Use Permits